 As a child of an Orthodox religious family, I grew up in the complexity of the Israeli-Palestinian conflict, but from the side that seeks to be right and not always smart.
-I was educated to think that on the other side there are only terrorists and the word PEACE is a concept of naive songs and stories and not a sustainable thing to strive for.
+I was educated to think that on the other side, there are only terrorists, and the word PEACE is a concept of naive songs and stories and not a sustainable thing to strive for.

 Years passed, and the process that began in the army became a huge snowball and intensified.

-In 2012, before and after a few campaigns in which I persuaded people to drink "the strongest coffee ever made" and to try the car "that has brought the technology of the future now", I got to lead one of the most significant advertising projects in my career and I guess in my life – "The Blood Relations" project was created not to bring peace to the middle east ... that concept still remains as a sublime vision.
-Rather, it was created out of my inner truth, my gut, the things I truly believe in – that a sustainable peace should come out of a natural process of true closeness and mutual respect between people, regardless of what their politicians dictate.
+In 2012, before and after a few campaigns in which I persuaded people to drink "the strongest coffee ever made" and to try the car "that has brought the technology of the future now", I got to lead one of the most significant advertising projects in my career and I guess in my life.
+"The Blood Relations" project was created, not to bring peace to the middle east ... that concept still remains as a sublime vision.
+Rather, it was created out of my inner truth, my gut, the things I truly believe in – that a sustainable peace should come out of a natural process of genuine closeness and mutual respect between people, regardless of what their politicians dictate.
 Humanity and interactions between people – THAT was the main goal of this campaign.
 So, we took it to the next level by creating a mutual blood bank for Israelis and Palestinians out of the simple understanding that you would never want to kill someone whose blood runs through your veins.

 Eran Nir, Chief Creative Officer, GITAM BBDO, Israel